Anti-Predator Coloration Symposium

 The aim of the symposium is to bring together researchers at all career stages interested in defensive coloration in nature.
 The event will involve a mixture of short talks followed by discussions, and several workshops on key issues and unresolved questions in the subject area.

 Participation is limited to 60 places in order to ensure everyone can present and attendance is on a first come first served basis.
-Please register using our online booking form below.
+Registration is now closed, but please email us at firstname.lastname@example.org if you have any questions about the symposium or your attendance, and we will get back to you as soon as possible.

 Attendance is completely free.
 However, attendees are responsible for organising and paying for their own travel and accommodation (we have given various suggestions and information below).
 There are several places for lunch on campus.